-- Where required, provide the applicant with a Notice Regarding Replacement, or any other form required by state, the Companies, or regulation, to be signed by both the applicant and the producer and left with the applicant.
-Producers should send a copy of the completed replacement forms to the Companies along with the application.
-Forms for each state are available from the Companies. - Obtain a list of all existing life insurance policies and/or annuity contracts to be replaced and which properly identifies by name the insurer, the insured and the contract number. - Leave with the applicant the original or a copy of any and all sales proposals used for presentation to the applicant.
+- where required, provide the applicant with a Notice Regarding Replacement, or any other form required by state, the Companies, or regulation, to be signed by both the applicant and the producer and left with the applicant.
+If the applicant answered "yes" to the question regarding existing coverage, the producer shall present and read to the applicant, not later than at the time of taking the application, a notice regarding replacements, - send a copy of the completed replacement forms to the Companies along with the application.
+Forms for each state are available from the Companies, - obtain a list of all existing life insurance policies and/or annuity contracts to be replaced and which properly identifies by name the insurer, the insured and the contract number, - leave with the applicant the original or a copy of all sales proposals used for presentation to the applicant.